Industrial lines around Comodoro Rivadavia

 A number of photos have come to light showing the YPF muelle at Km 3 (7).
 This one illustrates the seaward end of the muelle and displays a broad gauge crane on an isolated length of track as well as 60cm gauge flat wagons which have arrived via a double track along the length of the muelle.

-A second photo, like the first found in the Archivo General de la Nacion in Buenos Aires, shows the double narrow gauge track along the muelle.
+A second photo, like the one above found in the Archivo General de la Nacion in Buenos Aires, shows the double narrow gauge track along the muelle.
 At this point they are passing a broad gauge steam crane mounted on a higher platform isolated from any great length of rails.

 This third photo shows the landward end of the muelle, with the tracks curving northward to the main YPF depot a kilometre or so away, and a triangle and sidings at this spot.